xdamman/blog/posts/introducing-open-collective-part1.md

 # A New Form of Association for the Internet Generation — part 1

-## So far, the Internet has been very good at helping people do things together.
-But once it involves money, there is no good solution…

-## A New Form of Association for the Internet Generation — part 1

-### So far, the Internet has been very good at helping people do things together.
+So far, the Internet has been very good at helping people do things together.
 But once it involves money, there is no good solution.
 Creating a new legal entity is too much overhead, too early.
 What if we could create a virtual entity that can collect money as easily as creating a Facebook Group?

 ### No legal entity, no bank account, no budget